-If you have any symptoms or are at risk, it’s especially important to stay home and avoid in-person contact with others.
+If you have coronavirus symptoms or are at high risk for serious illness, it’s especially important to stay home and avoid in-person contact with others.

 Coronavirus symptoms include, but are not limited to:

 - Muscle or body aches

 Symptoms may appear 2-14 days after exposure to the virus.